Cheap SEO services are everywhere.

 Cheap SEO sounds nice in theory, but it’s not worth the headache or the hassle.

-If you visit a popular freelance marketplace like Fiverr, you’ll see an array of SEO services for just $5 to $25.
+If you visit a popular freelance marketplace like Fiverr, you’ll see an array of affordable SEO services for just $5 to $25.
 In fact, you’ll be hard-pressed to find anything that costs more than just a few hundred dollars.
 From off-page to onsite to technical SEO – you can have it all for a tiny investment.

-While inexpensive SEO might fit into your budget, you have to consider whether it’s actually delivering a tangible return on investment.
+While inexpensive SEO services might fit into your budget, you have to consider whether it’s actually delivering a tangible return on investment.
 In many cases, the answer is no. And if that’s the case, it doesn’t matter how affordable SEO services are – they’re a waste of your time and money.

 Just because someone is willing to sell you SEO services at a steeply discounted rate, doesn’t mean you should take them up on it.
 Here are some specific reasons why paying for inexpensive SEO is such a bad idea: